GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 [Link to GitHub repo](https://github.com/GLodi/justonecanvas)

-Wanting to make the most of the pandemic, I decided to do a side project that would allow me to learn some new languages and technologies.
+Hoping to make the most of the pandemic, I decided to do a side project that would allow me to learn some new languages and technologies.
 This is my first attempt at a React website with Golang backend supported by a Redis cache with MongoDB, all connected through WebSockets.